 There are several reasons why organizations need an enterprise billing platform.
 It can monetize products and services and help you break into new markets.
 Also, it offers flexibility, automating invoicing, payment processing, and lots more.

-Billing in today’s ecosystems rapidly evolves, and the changes can disorient organizations if they don’t join the trend.
-Moreover, transformation in a digital system and changes in marketing/sales is bringing revolution to billing practices.
+Enterprise billing in today’s ecosystems rapidly evolves, and the changes can disorient organizations if they don’t join the trend.
+Moreover, transformation in a digital system and changes in marketing/sales is revolutionizing billing practices.
 So, businesses today must move along with the dynamics of the modern-day market.

 The digital reinvention of billing comes with real promise, including the ability for organizations to monetize their model globally.
 So, let’s take a look at some billing systems.

 SaaS is an acronym for Software as a Service.
 It’s a modern billing system where engineers store applications on the cloud and access them through connected devices.
-Also, it’s a distribution billing model where third-party organizations handles the development, installation, networking, maintenance of application on the cloud.
+Also, it’s a distribution billing model where third-party organizations handle the development, installation, networking, and maintenance of applications on the cloud.
 A good example is Microsoft office 365.

 Subscriptions billing platforms

-A subscription billing platform is a billing model that bills product or service usage of clients on time basis.
-One good example is a magazine website that chargers their readers a monthly fee to access their publications.
+A subscription enterprise billing platform is a billing model that bills product or service usage of clients on a time basis.
+One good example is a magazine website that charges its readers a monthly fee to access its publications.
 Also, Video streaming services, gaming, software organization, and cable TV use this model.

-The purchasing pattern is evolving; in recent times, people do not want to pay a one-off fee for product and services anymore.
-They want a model where they can pay subscription and opt to cancel or renew a service when-ever they want.
+The purchasing pattern is evolving; recently, people do not want to pay a one-off fee for products and services anymore.
+They want a model where they can pay the subscription and opt to cancel or renew a service whenever they want.
 So, the system automatically generates invoices and processes payments.
-That ensures the saving of cost and time, which impacts positively on the organizational bottom line.
+That saves cost and time, which positively impacts the organizational bottom line.

-Usually, when subscribing to these services, a user provides his credit card information’s to subscribe or renew the services.
+Usually, when subscribing to these services, a user provides his credit card information to subscribe or renew the services.

 Usage-based billing software

 Metered billing is another term for usage-based billing software.
 It’s a billing model that generates bills for product and service use of clients according to usage.
 These platforms use advanced software solutions to track product or service use and create an invoice for each client.
-Also, it uses a pay as you go, model.
-Internet Corporations, water, electricity, and Taxi services, amongst others, are using this model to measure product/services use for their customers.
+Also, it uses a pay-as-you-go model.
+Internet Corporations, water, electricity, and Taxi services, amongst others, are using this model to measure products/services used by their customers.

-A business that wants to adopt this model must have a precise unit of measurement for their product/services.
-It will configure this unit into the platform for accurate billing.
-Also, they must engage a platform that has a sound metering system or other method of collecting usage data of the client.
+A business that wants to adopt this model must have a precise unit of measurement for its product/services.
+It will configure this unit into the platform for accurate enterprise billing.
+Also, they must engage a platform with a sound metering system or other methods of collecting client usage data.
 Lastly, devise a compelling logic to convert product or service usage data into readable and understandable billing information.
 That will facilitate the creation of an invoice.

 Usage-based billing has its advantages.
 This model works better than paying a flat rate for a product or service.
-Moreover, for customers that need to subscribe to a product seasonally, this model can save a lot of costs as well.
+Moreover, for customers that need to subscribe to a product seasonally, this model can also save a lot of costs.

-Metered billing or usage-based billing platforms gives customers control over what they consume and spend, to increase client satisfaction and retention.
+Metered or usage-based billing platforms give customers control over their consumption and spending to increase client satisfaction and retention.

-API is an acronym for Application Programming Interface and allows applications to talk to each other.
-Our Tridens Monetization cloud billing platform has REST APIs, which enables a seamless integration of different third-party applications such as SAP and NetSuite enterprise resource planners (ERP).
-You can also integrate it with other ERP’s, CRM, Portal, mobile apps, and much more.
+API is an application programming interface that allows applications to talk to each other.
+Our Tridens Monetization cloud enterprise billing platform has REST APIs, which enable seamless integration of different third-party applications such as SAP and NetSuite enterprise resource planners (ERP).
+You can also integrate it with other ERPs, CRM, Portal, mobile apps, and much more.

 Our cloud monetization platform comes with significant advantages.
 We offer flexibility, innovation, and ease of use.
-Moreover, we deliver real-time usage-based billing, great analytics, and fantastic customers’ service.
+Moreover, we deliver real-time usage-based billing, great analytics, and fantastic customer service.